 Connecting with local cooking instructors is a wonderful way to get honest answers to local food questions you may have.

-One of our key learnings from taking cooking classes, has been a deeper appreciation for the meals we’ve prepared.
+One of the key learnings from taking cooking classes is a deeper appreciation for the meals you’ll prepare.

-When it was time to eat our meal, we knew the effort that went into making each dish.
+When it becomes time to eat your meal, you’ll know the effort that went into making each dish.

-This strongly deepened our awareness and appreciation for our food.
+This strongly deepens your awareness and appreciation for your food.

 Local markets are often the beating heart of the community.
-Rows of vegetables stands stacked high are next to seasonal fruits of all shapes and sizes.
-The bright colors immediately capture your attention.
+The colors and scents of seasonal fruits and vegetables stacked high are captivating.

 Spice merchants tend to their mountains of spices like jewels.
-While displays of meats, poultry and fish are oozing in freshness.
+While displays of meats, poultry, and fish ooze in freshness.

-Many cooking classes offer market visits with a guide.
-Visiting the local markets with a guide in Thailand and Vietnam introduced us to unique and unusual ingredients.
+Many cooking classes offer guided market visits.
+Exploring the local markets with a guide can introduce you to unique and unusual ingredients.

-Bridging the language barrier with a local made the experience much richer.
+Bridging the language barrier with a local guide also makes the experience much richer.

 One of the benefits when you take a cooking class on your travels is supporting the local community.

-Many of the classes we have taken are run by a family or local community.
-By taking a cooking class with them, it is the best way to support their work and their culture.
+Many of the classes are run by a family or local community.
+Taking a cooking class with them is the best way to support their work and their culture.

-In Laos, the cooking class we took was run by the Heuan Chan Heritage House.
-Their goal with the cooking class is to preserve the culinary tradition and support the local community.
+In many countries, the cooking class aims to preserve the culinary tradition and support the local community.

-There is learning, laughter, sharing and always something new to try.
-You’ll be proud of what you made and surprised by how tasty it can be.
+There is learning, laughter, sharing, and always something new to try.
+You’ll be proud of what you make and surprised by how tasty it can be.

 Taking cooking classes is a great way to discover local recipes, new ingredients and then recreate them at home.

-Every time we cook a meal with ingredients from our travels, we relieve our cooking class experiences and taste the country again.
+Every time you cook a meal with ingredients from our travels, you will relive your cooking class experiences and taste the country again.

 Taking a cooking class may inspire you to learn more.
-In addition to recipes you learned, you might even want to buy a cookbook or take another class back home.
+In addition to the recipes you learn, you might even want to buy a cookbook or take another class back home.

 Your travel experience doesn’t have to end when you get home.
 Sign up for a local cooking class at home and keep broadening your knowledge of the food in a particular country or region.